Know Why Solar Power is Possible in Nevada? The Heroism of Brian Sandoval

 As the winds of change catch the world by storm, many have tried to step in the way of renewable energy, solar in particular.
 Change, in general, causes commotion no matter whether it’s for better or worse.
-But when you are disturbing multi-billion dollar companies and power-holding entities, opposition is commonplace.
+But when this change disturbs multi-billion dollar companies and power-holding entities, opposition is commonplace.

-Solar has been around much longer than most in the fossil fuel industry would have liked it to be, but the public is beginning to side with solar companies more and more frequently, and Nevada’s very own, Brian Sandoval, is one of the politicians behind this positive movement.
+Solar has been around much longer than most in the fossil fuel industry would like, but the public is beginning to side with solar companies.
+Nevada’s very own, Brian Sandoval, is one of the politicians behind this positive movement.

-In December of 2015 NV Energy put up barriers to the progress of solar power in Reno, Las Vegas, and other major Nevada cities.
-This has, however, since been abated.
-Changing the net metering policy, however, wasn’t the shocking news.
-When NV Energy got the PUC to agree to their new net metering terms, it didn’t just make solar unattractive.
+In December of 2015, NV Energy put up barriers to the progress of solar power in Reno, Las Vegas, and other major Nevada cities.
+The shocking part was that when NV Energy got the PUC to agree to their new net metering terms, it didn’t just make solar unattractive.
 The PUC changes also forced existing solar customers to go back to nonrenewable energy.

 Although it was one with numerous unintended consequences, this decision hurt everyone.